greg-raven/Uncommon-Sense/_posts/2021-02-22-preserve-your-virtue-and-liberty.md

 ---
-title: 'Preserve your virtue and liberty'
+title: "Preserve your virtue and liberty"
 layout: post
 categories:
 - morals